ramit21/Rxjs-angular/README.md

 ```
 ????
 ```
+Mostly http call code is kept in a service, and since using above way, we are not storing any state in the service, we follow a pattern known as **'Stateless Observable-based services'**.

 ### What is a Subject?
 An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.